Intreecom/robotlb/tutorial.md

 # 10.10.1.1
 # 10.10.1.2
 # 10.10.1.3
-# Here we deploy first control plane server
+# Here we deploy the first control plane server
 create_cluster "10.10.1.1"
 # Connect the second server to the first
 join_server "10.10.1.1" "10.10.1.2"